-Use a mixture of one-half clean water (preferably distilled) and one-half antifreeze that meets "GM Specification 1825-M," which won't damage aluminum parts.
-You can also use a recycled coolant conforming to GM Specification 1825-M with a complete coolant flush and refill.
-Use GM Engine Coolant Supplement (sealer) with any complete coolant flush and refill.
+Use a mixture of one-half clean water (preferably distilled) and one-half DEX-COOL[TM] (orange-colored, silicate-free) antifreeze that meets GM Specification 6277M, which won't damage aluminum parts.
+Use GM Engine Coolant Supplement (sealer) (GM Part No. 3634621) with any complete coolant change.
 If you use this mixture, you don't need to add anything else.

 Adding only plain water to your cooling system can be dangerous.
 Plain water, or some other liquid like alcohol, can boil before the proper coolant mix will.
 Your vehicle's coolant warning system is set for the proper coolant mix.
 With plain water or the wrong mix, your engine could get too hot but you wouldn't get the overheat warning.
 Your engine could catch fire and you or others could be burned.
-Use a 50/50 mix of clean water and a proper antifreeze.
+Use a 50/50 mix of clean water and DEX-COOL (orange-colored, silicate-free) antifreeze.